ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 {"movie_id":362,"rating":8}
  ```

-Optionally, you can also see the consumer results on the output topic by running this command on a separate terminal window:
+Optionally, you can also see the consumer results on the output topic by running this command on a new terminal window:

 ```bash
 $  docker exec -it broker /usr/bin/kafka-console-consumer --topic rating-averages --bootstrap-server broker:9092 \